13 - PE Authenticode

 2. lief.PE.x509.is_trusted_by()

-verify() aims to verify a signed certificate from its CA. Given a CA x509 certificate, CA.verify(signed) verifies that the signed parameter has been signed by CA.
+verify() is used to verify a signed certificate against its CA. Given a CA x509 certificate, CA.verify(signed) confirms that the signed parameter was indeed signed by CA.

-On the other hand, is_trusted_by() can be used to check that a given x509 certificate is verified against a list of certificates:
+Alternatively, is_trusted_by() checks whether a given x509 certificate can be verified against a list of certificates:

 CA_BUNDLE = lief.PE.x509.parse("ms_bundle.pem")